deavmi/twine/doc/arp.md

 This provides us with a callback method which will be called by the `Link` whenever it receives _any_ traffic.
-It is worth noting that such a method will not run on the thread concerning the code we are looking at now but rather on the therad of the `Link`'s - we will discuss later how will filter it and deliver the result to us, _but for now - back to the code_.
+It is worth noting that such a method will not run on the thread concerning the code we are looking at now but rather on the thread of the `Link`'s - we will discuss later how will filter it and deliver the result to us, _but for now - back to the code_.